nadaalay/Disaster_Response_Pipline/README.md

 - Outputs results on the test set
 - Exports the final model as a pickle file

-3. Flask Web App
-The web app enables the user to enter a disaster message, and then view the categories of the message.
+3. **Flask Web App:** the web app enables the user to enter a disaster message, and then view the categories of the message.
 As you can see from the following screeshot, *"Please help me, I am sick"* message is written in the message input and the app classifies the message into categories (related,request, aid related).

  ![app screenshot](images/Web app screenshot2.JPG)